ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 ::1 localhost
 ```

-Also mount `procfs` to `/proc` in the sandbox directory.
+Also mount new instance of `procfs` to `/proc` in the sandbox directory.
 Note that once your
 `nix-build-shell` enables PID namespaces, you need to mount procfs after forking
 into a child process.
 This is because the caller of `unshare` is not yet amember
 of the new PID namespace, unlike any child process of it.